 Avg Payload/Loaded

 Carrier Railcar (tons)

 BNSF Railway 108

 CSX Transportation 85

 Grand Trunk 80

 Kansas City Southern 91

+Carrier Avg Payload/Loaded Railcar (tons)

 Norfolk Southern 76

 Soo Line 77

 Union Pacific 91

 Industry Average 93

 Average railcar volumes were calculated for all carriers by first estimating an average volume for each major railcar type listed in the R-1 forms (schedule 755, lines 15-81).
-The assumptions used to estimate these volumes are provided in Table 10 below.
+The assumptions used to estimate these volumes are provided in Table A-1.
 The railcar-miles reported for each railcar type were multiplied by these average volumes to estimate annual cubic foot-miles travelled by car type for each company and for the industry average.
 The distribution of cubic foot-miles across car types was used as the weighting factor to estimate a single average railcar volume for each company.
 These values and the resulting volume estimates are presented in Table 6 below.